 An array of alien-like animals can be found from the shallows to the deep in the Arctic Sea.
 Ranging in size from just a few millimeters to several meters long, their bodies are often gelatinous (jelly-like), translucent, and some are bioluminescent.
 These delicate creatures are hard to study.
 Nets can damage them and some preservatives destroy their fragile bodies.

-Zooplankton – Greek for animal and drifting – are tiny creatures that cannot swim enough to overcome currents.
+Zooplankton—Greek for "drifting animal"—are tiny creatures that cannot swim enough to overcome currents.
 They range in size from single-cells to larger copepods, krill, shrimp, and jellyfish, and are a vital part of the marine food web.
 They feed on microscopic plants called phytoplankton.
 And in turn, zooplankton are the main food source for many of the bigger animals in the Arctic, such as fish and whales.

-Benthic scientists on the ship are called "mud people" because because they bring up samples from the seafloor using bottom-trawl nets and "box corers" that collect mud.
+Benthic scientists on the ship are called "mud people" because they bring up samples from the seafloor using bottom-trawl nets and box corers that collect mud.
 The bottom trawl is dragged along the seafloor, and the box corer grabs a square chunk of the seafloor sediment.
 Then the researchers on the ship pull up the sample and comb through the mud for critters to study.

 Remarkable adaptations have made it possible for animals in the water and on land to survive the bitter cold of the Arctic.
 Arctic cod have an ‘antifreeze protein’ that prevents their blood from freezing.
 These proteins bind to tiny ice crystals inside their bodies, keeping the ice crystals from enlarging.
 Walruses and polar bears both have thick layers of blubber that not only insulate but also store energy.
 Some birds, such as the Arctic tern, have adapted by flying south.